YuzuMin/Hololive-GEN4-Kiryu-Coco-Noises/README.md

 * coconoise39 Bibiby
 * coconoise40 Pain peko
 * coconoise41 Hic
-* coconoise42
+* coconoise42 *Dragon laugh*
-* coconoise43
+* coconoise43 Wha!
+What is this?
-* coconoise44
+* coconoise44 This is not good x3
-* coconoise45
+* coconoise45 Arigathanks minny'all I love you all
 * coconoise46 We don't wanna hear that shit
 * coconoise47 Arigatou gozaimasu
 * coconoise48 Yagoo!
 * coconoise49 Dadadadadadada
 * coconoise50 Good Morning Motherfuckers
-* coconoise51 Arigathanks minny'all I love you all